-Igor Radic: When I met my business partner Ricardo, our CTO, it was clear that the gamification platform he had created was eons ahead of our time, back in 2010.
+Igor Radic: When I met my business partner Ricardo, our CTO, it was clear that the gamification platform he had created was aeons ahead of our time, back in 2010.
 So, I decided to jump on board, and we spun off Funifier from his Software Development studio – yeah, we know something about custom software and service delivery.
 Initially, gamification was a challenge to explain, and people could not understand to what extent it could influence them, their peers, customers, partners, etc.

-Today, it is effortless to demonstrate the value to others.
+Today, it is effortless to demonstrate value to others.
 Gamification is not just about points, badges, leaderboards, scorecards, etc. This is just scratching the surface, and those results never last that long.
 Gamification is about creating meaningful, engaging experiences for the end-user.
 And that takes knowledge.

 How does working with Funifier help?